-Section 121, ¶1-There shall be a General Superintendent who shall be elected by the General Conference.
+Section 112, ¶1-There shall be a General Superintendent who shall be elected by the General Assembly.

-¶2-The General Superintendent shall hold office for the following quadrennium and through the following General Conference.
+¶2-The General Superintendent shall hold office for the following quadrennium and through the following General Assembly.

-¶3-In the case of the death or removal of the General Superintendent, the First Assistant' shall become the General Superintendent.
+¶3-In the case of the death or removal of the General Superintendent, the First Assistant shall become the General Superintendent.

-Section 122, ¶1-The General Superintendent shall have general oversight of the Church both at home and abroad with authority to exercise supervision over all the church districts, the church institutions and the various departments of the general church.
+Section 113, ¶1-The General Superintendent shall have general oversight of the Church both at home and abroad with authority to exercise supervision over all the Church districts, the Church Institutions and the various departments of the General Church.
 As such General Superintendent, his duties shall be:

-¶2-To preside at the General Conference, and, when present, at the annual conferences in the United States, Canada and all other foreign fields, the meetings of the General Board and the Executive Council of the General Board.
-In the absence of the General Superintendent, his assistants, or someone whom he may appoint, shall preside, as directed, over the Annual conferences other than foreign missionary or home missionary districts (Sections 129 ¶3; 132, ¶3).
+¶2-To preside at the General Assembly and, when present, at the district assemblies in the United States, Canada and all other foreign fields, the meetings of the General Board and the Executive Council of the General Board.
+In the absence of the General Superintendent, his assistants, or someone whom he may appoint, shall preside, as directed, over the district assemblies other than foreign missionary or home missionary districts.
+(Section 117, ¶3), (Section 120, ¶3.)

-¶3-To be an ex-officio member of all the committees of the General Board and all Church institutions.
+¶3-To be an ex officio member of all the committees of the General Board and all Church institutions.